What makes the first week special

 - A clear reason and a clear goal.

-- A plan for how the breast will continue to be stimulated regularly.
+- A plan for how the breast will continue to be regularly stimulated.

-- A short follow-up to see whether the measure actually helps or just shifts stress.
+- A short follow-up to see whether the measure actually helps or just shifts the stress.

 Myths and facts

 - Myth: Frequent feeding automatically means low milk.
-Fact: Especially at the start, frequent breastfeeding is often normal and supports milk production.
+Fact: Especially at the start, frequent feeding is often normal and supports milk production.

 - Myth: Colostrum is not enough.
 Fact: Colostrum is concentrated and physiologically suited for the first days.